Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

                                        ('value in col', col, val),
                                        ('value in box', box, val)]
 ```

-I have chosen to include an identifier string in my action tuples due to benefits realized while debugging.

 # Step 4: Preselect Known Actions – à la Ali Assaf